apache/tvm-rfcs/rfcs/0001-meta-schedule-autotensorir.md

 * Each of Ansor’s search rules generates a snippet of a meta schedule;
 * Mixture of the above three approaches to cover larger design space.

-It is future work to unify these existing scheduling APIs on TOPI operators.
+At the time of writing, TOPI contains a number of schedule functions implemented either in manual TE or AutoTVM-style.
+It is our future work to unify these existing scheduling APIs on TOPI operators, and enable different styles to be auto-tuned jointly.

 [1] Zheng, Lianmin, et al. "Ansor: Generating high-performance tensor programs for deep learning."
 14th {USENIX} Symposium on Operating Systems Design and Implementation ({OSDI} 20).
 2020.